juxor/afaq/markdown/secI4.md

 Capitalism bases its rationale for itself on consumption and this results in a viewpoint which minimises the importance of the time we spend in productive activity.
-Anarchists consider that it is essential for individual's to use and develop their unique attributes and capacities in all walks of life, to maximise their powers.
+Anarchists consider that it is essential for individuals to use and develop their unique attributes and capacities in all walks of life, to maximise their powers.
 Therefore, the idea that "work" should be ignored in favour of consumption is totally mad.
-Productive activity is an important way of developing our inner-powers and express ourselves; in other words, be creative.
+Productive activity is an important way of developing our inner-powers and expressing ourselves; in other words, be creative.
 Capitalism's emphasis on consumption shows the poverty of that system.
 As Alexander Berkman argued: